 BC#2 This branch condition shall be conducted based on the history of the coexistence service subscription of the WSO.
 If the WSO has been subscribed the coexistence service in the previous located region, go to P#4.
 Otherwise, go to P#1.

-BC#3 This branch condition shall be conducted based on the geo-location of the WSO.
-If the geo-location of the WSO is out of the management region of the serving CM, go to P#1.
-Otherwise, continue to monitor the geo-location of the WSO.
+BC#3 This branch condition shall be conducted based on the geo-location of the GCO.
+If the geo-location of the GCO is out of the management region of the serving CM, go to P#1.
+Otherwise, continue to monitor the geo-location of the GCO.

 Figure 100 —Flow chart of proxy coexistence service algorithm